-To support EU countries in assessing their progress for reaching their targets agreed in the Paris Agreement, the European Commission has clearly stated that a way to monitor anthropogenic CO_2 emissions is needed.
+To support EU countries in assessing their progress for reaching their targets agreed in the Paris Agreement, the European Commission has clearly stated that a way to monitor anthropogenic CO2 emissions is needed.
 Such a capacity would deliver consistent and reliable information to support policy- and decision-making processes.

-To maintain Europe's independence in this domain, it is imperative that the EU establishes an observation-based operational anthropogenic CO_2 emissions Monitoring and Verification Support (CO2MVS) capacity as part of its Copernicus programme.
+To maintain Europe's independence in this domain, it is imperative that the EU establishes an observation-based operational anthropogenic CO2 emissions Monitoring and Verification Support (CO2MVS) capacity as part of its Copernicus programme.

-The CoCO2 Coordination and Support Action is intended as a continuation of the CO_2 Human Emissions (CHE) project, led by ECMWF.
+The CoCO2 Coordination and Support Action is intended as a continuation of the CO2 Human Emissions (CHE) project, led by ECMWF.
 In the Work Programme, ECMWF is identified as the predefined beneficiary tasked to further develop the prototype system for the foreseen CO2MVS capacity together with partners principally based on the CHE consortium.
-In addition, ECMWF will continue some of the work initiated in the VERIFY project as well.
+In addition, ECMWF will continue some of the work initiated in the EU-funded VERIFY project (https://verify.lsce.ipsl.fr/) as well.